neutor/bite-sized-aws/static-s3-website/Readme.md

 - SSL Certificate, HTTPS
 - Custom Domain name
-- One click deployment using AWS Console and any browser.
+- One click deployment using AWS Console and any browser
+- A CloudFront Function to append /index.html - fixes CloudFront errors with clean (tidy) website links

 ## Deployment